Lawrence Guy: New England Patriots

-2017 season

 On March 11, 2017, Guy signed a four-year, $20 million contract with the New England Patriots.
-In Guy’s first season with the Patriots, he recorded 58 tackles and 1 sack.
-In the Divisional Round of the playoffs, Guy recorded 2 tackles in the victory over the Tennessee Titans.
+In Guy's first season with the Patriots, he recorded 58 tackles and 1 sack.
+In the divisional round of the playoffs, Guy recorded 2 tackles in the victory over the Tennessee Titans.
 In the AFC Championship Game against the Jacksonville Jaguars, Guy had 6 tackles and 1 sack to help the Patriots reach the Super Bowl.
-In Super Bowl LII, Guy recorded 6 tackles, but the Patriots lost 41-33 to the Philadelphia Eagles.
+In Super Bowl LII, Guy recorded 6 tackles, but the Patriots lost 41–33 to the Philadelphia Eagles.

-2018 season

-Throughout the season, Guy appeared in all 16 games starting 15 of them.
+Throughout the 2018 season, Guy appeared in all 16 games starting 15 of them.
 He recorded 59 tackles, 1 sack and 1 forced fumble.
-Guy helped the Patriots reach Super Bowl LIII where they defeated the Los Angeles Rams 13-3.
+Guy helped the Patriots reach Super Bowl LIII where they defeated the Los Angeles Rams 13–3.

-2019 season

-During Week 8, Guy recorded his first career interception off of a botched shovel pass by Cleveland Browns quarterback Baker Mayfield in the 27–13 win.

-In week 9 against the Baltimore Ravens Guy recovered a fumble forced by teammate Kyle Van Noy on running back Mark Ingram II in the 37–20 loss.
+During Week 8 of the 2019 season, Guy recorded his first career interception off of a botched shovel pass by Browns quarterback Baker Mayfield in the 27–13 win.
+In week 9 against the Ravens, Guy recovered a fumble forced by teammate Kyle Van Noy on running back Mark Ingram II in the 37–20 loss.

-In week 11 against the Philadelphia Eagles, Guy recovered a fumble forced by teammate Danny Shelton on Carson Wentz in the 17–10 win.
+In week 11 against the Eagles, Guy recovered a fumble forced by teammate Danny Shelton on Carson Wentz in the 17–10 win.

-2020 season

-In Week 7 against the San Francisco 49ers, Guy recorded his first sack of the season on former teammate Jimmy Garoppolo during the 33–6 loss.
+In Week 7 of the 2020 season against the San Francisco 49ers, Guy recorded his first sack of the season on former teammate Jimmy Garoppolo during the 33–6 loss.

-2021 season

 On March 30, 2021, Guy signed a four-year, $11.5 million contract extension with the Patriots.
 He started all 17 games, recording 60 tackles and 1.5 sacks.

-2022 season

 Guy returned as a starting defensive tackle in 2022.
 He started 14 games, recording 46 tackles and two sacks.

+Guy started in 14 games and played in all 17 games for the 2023 season.
+He recorded 38 tackles.
+He was released on February 19, 2024.

+Cincinnati Bengals

+On September 17, 2024, Guy was signed by the Cincinnati Bengals.
+He was released on November 2.

+Retirement

+On October 24, 2025, Guy announced his retirement from football and signed a one-day contract with the New England Patriots to retire with the team.